Eldridge Cleaver: Black Panther Party

-Cleaver was a presidential candidate in 1968 on the ticket of the Peace and Freedom Party.
+Cleaver was a presidential candidate in 1968 on the ticket of the Peace and Freedom Party, beating out Dick Gregory for the nomination at the party's national nominating convention.
 Having been born on August 31, 1935, he would not have been the requisite 35 years of age until more than a year after Inauguration Day 1969.
 Although the Constitution requires the president to be at least 35 years of age, it does not specify whether the age must be reached at the time of nomination, election, or inauguration.
 Courts in Hawaii and New York held that Cleaver could be excluded from the ballot because he did not meet the Constitutional criteria.

 In the aftermath of the assassination of Martin Luther King Jr. on April 4, 1968, there were riots across the nation.
-On April 6, Cleaver and 14 other Panthers were involved in a confrontation with Oakland police officers, during which two of the officers were wounded.
-Cleaver was wounded during the ambush and 17-year-old Black Panthers member Bobby Hutton was killed.
+On April 6, Cleaver and 14 other Panthers were involved in an ambush with Oakland police officers, during which two of the officers were wounded as Cleaver and the other Panthers opened fire.
 They were armed with M16 rifles and shotguns.
-In 1980, he claimed that he had led the Panther group on a deliberate ambush of the police officers, thus provoking the shootout.

-Some reporters were surprised by this move, because it was in the context of an uncharacteristic speech in which Cleaver also discredited the Black Panthers, stating, "we need police as heroes", and said that he denounced civilian review boards of police shootings for the "bizarre" reason that "it is a rubber stamp for murder".
-Some speculated Cleaver's admission could have been a pay-off to the Alameda County justice system, whose judge had only just days earlier let him avoid prison time; Cleaver was sentenced to community service after getting charged with three counts of assault against three Oakland police officers.
-The PBS documentary A Huey Newton Story claims that "Bobby Hutton was shot more than twelve times after he had already surrendered and stripped down to his underwear to prove he was not armed."
+Cleaver was wounded during the ambush and 17-year-old Panther Bobby Hutton was killed.